 All of the dead stems and leaves can create a fire hazard during the dormant season.
 It is particularly problematic in riparian areas because it can survive floods and rapidly colonize scoured shores and islands.

-Japanese knotweed is an upright, shrubby, herbaceous perennial that spreads primarily by seed, stem fragments, and by vegetative means with long, stout rhizomes.
+Invasive knotweed is an upright, shrubby, herbaceous perennial that spreads primarily by seed, stem fragments, and by vegetative means with long, stout rhizomes.
 Seeds can be transported by water, wind, on people’s shoes, by animals, and as a contaminant in soil.

 Height: 10 to 15 feet in height.